4 Creative and Eco Friendly Ways to Wrap Presents

 Everyone knows the holidays are the most wonderful time of year…and the craziest.
-We’ve put together a couple cute gift-wrapping ideas that’ll keep you entertained, save some money (and the planet) and majorly impress everyone on your wish list.
-Grab that cute ribbon you have laying around the house and get gifting, you little wrap superstar.
+We’ve put together a few gift-wrapping ideas that’ll keep you entertained, save some money (and the planet) and majorly impress everyone on your wish list.
+So grab your supplies and get ready to wow your friends and family this season.

 - Start with a large square cloth.
 We used doubled-up plain muslin cotton and hemmed the edges to create a 35-inch squared piece.
 Bandanas are also good, but make sure it’s a thick cloth or you’ll see the gift inside.